 The information is held across multiple tables within the system.
 100% extracts of administrative data are taken from this system every day for internal reporting purposes.
 Data cuts combine information from the different tables in the system into one daily extract which includes details of all applications made since 10 December.
+An additional child extract containing details about children listed in the application forms is also available for reporting purposes.
+A new payments extract has been recently introduced and used for calculations in this publication too.
+This extract was not available for previous publications.
+It contains information on financial aspects of applications.
+Information on the change of methodology to use payments extract can be found in Revisions section.

-To take into account backdating and delays between applications being authorised and payments being made, the data cut from 1 July has been used to produce statistics on applications received and decisions made up to 11.59pm on 31 May 2019.
+To take into account backdating and delays between applications being authorised and payments being made, the data cut from 31 October has been used to produce statistics on applications received and decisions made up to 11.59 pm on 30 September 2019.
 Later data cuts may include additional retrospective changes to application details, including corrections to details in the case management system, and changes that have resulted from redeterminations and appeals.